qi-github-ui/AutoDCM/README.md

   * The output CSV file format includes columns for Extracted Entity1, Extracted Entity2, Extracted Non-Entity Content, and the Original Text.

 4. ***Heuristic Entity and Relationship Alignment***
+>This stage of the AutoDCM framework involves aligning the extracted entities and relationships with the known entities and relationships from the Freebase >knowledge base.
+It uses a combination of heuristic methods to enhance the accuracy of alignment.
+* `src/ER_Alignment.py`
+* Processes the data to align the extracted information with the Freebase dataset.
+* These similarity scores are then normalized and integrated into the alignment process to refine the matching accuracy.
+* The results are saved in a new CSV file, which includes the original extracted information along with the calculated distance and similarity scores, providing a comprehensive view of the entity and relationship alignment.

 5. ***Semantic Disambiguation***